AparGarg99/Tutorials/FastAPI/Readme.md

 FastAPI is used for Model Deployment i.e. generating a Model Endpoint URL.

 # Steps
+1. Train and save the model - `model_development.ipynb`
-1. We first make `api.py` file that contains pipeline - loading model, loading input, processesing input.
+2. We first make `api.py` file that contains pipeline - loading model, loading input, processesing input.
-2. We run this `api.py` file using Anaconda prompt that deploys the model locally.
+3. We run this `api.py` file using Anaconda prompt that deploys the model locally.
 ```
 uvicorn api:app --reload
 ```